Emeka Ilione

-Remigius Chukwuemeka Ilione, commonly known as Emeka (born 20 March 2002), is an English professional rugby union player for Leicester Tigers in Premiership Rugby, his preferred position is back row.
+Remigius Chukwuemeka Ilione (commonly known as Emeka; born 20 March 2002) is an English professional rugby union player for Leicester Tigers in Premiership Rugby.
+His preferred position is back row.

 Early life and education

-Ilione was born in Mansfield, Nottinghamshire and attended Nottingham High School where he took up rugby at age 11, before attending Rugby School where he was head boy.
+Ilione was born in Mansfield, Nottinghamshire to Nigerian parents and attended Nottingham High School where he took up rugby at age 11, before attending Rugby School where he was head boy.
 He joined Leicester Tigers academy at under 13s.

-Ilione balanced his professional rugby career with studying medicine at the University of Nottingham.
+Ilione balanced his professional rugby career with studying medicine at the University of Nottingham and graduated as a doctor in 2026.

 Rugby playing career

 Junior level

 In August 2019 Ilione scored a try for England under-18 in a defeat against South Africa.
 He was a member of the squad that won the 2021 Six Nations Under 20s Championship and started in the fixture against Scotland.
 In 2021 his potential was highlighted by Maro Itoje naming him in a theoretical British-Nigerians XV.

 In 2022 Ilione scored tries against Wales and Ireland during the 2022 U20 tournament.